MicrosoftDocs/dynamics365smb-docs/business-central/faq-sales-suggest-sales-lines-with-copilot.md

 Currently, this feature supports only CSV files.
 If you received files in a different format, for example Microsoft Excel, use the **Save As** action to save the worksheet as a CSV.

-To safeguard against scenario where a very large file is uploaded, the CSV file is limited to 10,000 characters.
+To safeguard against scenario where a large file is uploaded, the CSV file is limited to 10,000 characters.

 ## In which geographies and languages is Sales lines suggestions available?